 - Called German silver in England up until World War I; called nickel silver after that time.

 - Nickel alloys commonly used for coins and ornamental objects.

 - Tableware and plated objects.

-- Popular for door knobs, handrails and pushplates because of
+- Popular for door knobs, handrails and push plates because of its abrasion-resistance.

 - Use of nickel silver declined in the 1950s.